adcstacruz/net-analytics-workflow/README.md

-# Pi-graph

-### **Workflow for iterative graph analysis and modeling**:
+# Workflow for iterative network analysis and modeling

-ML workflow focused on feature-engineering graph/network data for organized, iteration-friendly, and more collaborative network data analysis and modeling.
+ML workflow focused on feature-engineering network/graph data for organized and more collaborative analysis and modeling.

 # Problem statement

-**TL;DR**: Feature engineering is messy.
-Feature engineering network data might be messier.
-This work proposes an ML workflow which utilizes scikit-learn's [`Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) module and `Custom Transformers` to reduce human errors, enable collaboration, and ease code iterations during the feature engineering process.
+**TL;DR**: Feature engineering is messy, and might be messier when analyzing network data.
+This work proposes a simple ML workflow which utilizes scikit-learn's [`Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) module and `Custom Transformers` to reduce human errors, enable collaboration, and ease code iterations during the feature engineering process.

 **Context:**
-Collaborating with other people when buildng ML-solutions might be complicated, especially during the preprocessing and feature-engineering process.
-Rudimentary pipelines might be prone to error, time consuming, and difficult to deal with in a collaborate manner.
+Collaborating with other people when buildng ML-solutions might be complicated, especially during the preprocessing and feature-engineering stage.
+Rudimentary feature-engineering workflows might be prone to error, time consuming, and difficult to deal with in a collaborative manner.

-**Example:** Below is a code where we have 3 numerical features in `X_train`, where PCA is performed and the results were used as input for the model.
+**Example:** Below is a code (rudimentary base workflow) where we have numerical features in `X_train`, then PCA is performed and the results were used as input for the model.

 ```python
 # transform the data